 Choosing a legal form for your business

-When you start a business, you need to choose a legal form.
-For example, a sole proprietorship, limited liability company (bv), or general partnership (vof).
+When starting a business, you must choose a legal form.
+For example, a sole proprietorship, private limited company (bv), or general partnership (vof).
 Choose a legal form that best suits your situation.
 Consider, for example, how you want to arrange liability, what the future looks like, and what is fiscally advantageous for you.

 What is a legal form?

-A legal form is the legal form you choose for your business.
-When you register with KVK, you must specify this form of business.
-Among other things, it determines (private) liability for debts and tax obligations.
+A legal form is the legal structure you choose for your company.
+When youregister with the Chamber of Commerce, you must specify this type of company.
+Among other things, it determines the (private) liability for debts and tax obligations.

 Determine how you want to be liable

-In a sole proprietorship and general partnership (vof), you are liable with your private assets for any debts of your business.
-Creditors can then seize your private property, for example.
-Also on that of your partner, if you have nothing arranged for this.
-In the case of a legal entity, such as a PLC, you are privately liable for the debts of your company only in exceptional cases.
+In the case of a sole proprietorship or general partnership (VOF), you are liable for any debts incurred by your business with your private assets.
+Creditors can then seize your private possessions, for example.
+This also applies toyour partner's possessions if you have not made any arrangements to the contrary.
+In the case of a legal entity, such as a private limited company (BV), you are only personally liable for your company's debtsin exceptional cases.

-As the owner of a sole proprietorship or general partnership, you pay income tax on profits.
-As an owner of a sole proprietorship or partner in a general partnership, you are often entitled to additional tax benefits, such as the self-employed deduction.
-Especially in the start-up phase, when your business makes relatively little profit, you are usually better off fiscally with a sole proprietorship or vof.
+As the owner of a sole proprietorship or general partnership, you payincome tax on the profits.
+As the owner of a sole proprietorship or partner in a general partnership, you are often entitled toadditional tax benefits , such as the self-employed person's allowance.
+Especially in the start-up phase, when your business is making relatively little profit, you are usually better off fiscally with a sole proprietorship or general partnership.

-A PLC pays corporate income tax and possibly dividend tax.
-The director-major shareholder (dga) also pays income tax on his salary and on dividends paid .
-With a bv, the tax is on average lower than with a sole proprietorship or vof, but the costs are higher.
-These include annual accounting obligations and accounting fees.
-A director-major shareholder has no self-employment deduction.
+A private limited company payscorporate income tax and, where applicable,dividend tax.
+The director-major shareholder (DMS) also pays income tax on his salary and on thedividend paid out.
+On average, the tax burden on a private limited company is lower than on a sole proprietorship or general partnership, but the costs are higher.
+This is partly due toannual accounting obligations and accountant's fees.
+A director-major shareholder is not entitled to self-employed tax deduction.

-Most startups choose a sole proprietorship.
+Most start-ups opt for a sole proprietorship.
 Are there multiple owners?
-Then they often choose a general partnership (vof) or bv.
+Then they often choose a general partnership (VOF) or private limited company (BV).

-For a sole proprietorship and vof there are no incorporation requirements or capital.
-A bv (legal entity) must be established at the notary and a capital contribution of at least 1 euro cent applies.
+There are no incorporation requirements or capital requirements for sole proprietorships and general partnerships.
+A private limited company (legal entity) must be incorporated by a notary and requires a minimum capital contribution of 1 euro cent.

-Zzp'er (self-employed without staff) and freelancer are not legal forms.
-Even as a zzp'er or freelancer you must choose a legal form.
+Self-employed persons (without employees) and freelancers are not legal entities.
+Even asa self-employed person or freelancer, you must choose a legal entity.
 For example, a sole proprietorship.

 What legal forms are there?

 There are legal forms with legal personality and legal forms without legal personality.
-With an unincorporated legal form, you are liable for your company's debts with your private assets.
+With a legal form without legal personality, you are liable for your company's debts with your private assets.
 This is usually not the case with a legal form with legal personality.

 Sole proprietorship

-Most entrepreneurs start a sole proprietorship.
-You simply set it up.
-With a sole proprietorship, you usually have more tax advantages in the beginning than, say, a limited liability company.
+Most entrepreneurs start asole proprietorship.
+It is easy to set up.
+With a sole proprietorship, you usually have more tax advantages in the beginning than with a private limited company, for example.

 General partnership (vof)